Rb2030/Weather-App/README.md

 # Weather-App

-Bringing in datat from another website.
+Bringing in data from another website.